Now that the we have installed Raspbian and have completed the basic configuration we can now finish off connecting to your router.

 The IP address will look something like: 192.168.1.75

 Once you have the MAC and IP address you need to log into your router.
 Somewhere in the menu system, you should be able to find devices on your network.
 This will of course depend on your router and you may have to find the documentation for it.
-Usually you enter in the MAC address and the IP address to link them together.
-Now, if the router is re-booted, the IP address should stay the same and hence still point to your Raspberry Pi.
+Your router should show the Raspberry Pi with its hostname, IP address and MAC.